hhatpsi/QNoQM/README.md

 # QNoQM
-Quantum Networks over Quantum Messages
+# H1 Quantum Networks over Quantum Messages
+This is the introduction project for Q^2^N
+Quantum Netweork with Quantum Control Messages